DTIC-Dome®, DTIC, DIC, imidazole carboxamide (There may be other brand names for this medication.)

 How is it Administered?

-Your medicine will be given by injection into a vein (intravenous or IV), which means it will be given through a tube placed in a vein, usually in your arm, wrist, hand or chest.
+Your medicine will be given by injection or infusion into a vein (intravenous or IV), usually in your arm, wrist, hand or chest.

 How Does it Work?

-Dacarbazine is in a class of drugs known as alkalyting agents.
-Alkylating agents are most active in the resting phase of the cell.
-Dacarbazine acts as a "pro-drug" meaning your body needs to change it into its active (cancer- fighting) form.
+Dacarbazine is in a class of drugs known as alkylating agents.
+Alkylating agents are most active in the resting phase of the cell cycle.
+You may hear it called a cell-cycle non-specific drug.